Are You Living Your Life…or Outsourcing It Away?

 Firstly, doctors don’t learn what they should at university.

-Secondly, doctors often specialize in one area of medicine and when one specializes, one tends to ignore the bigger picture that is however usually more important than just one part of the system, as explained by Vikram Mansharamani in his brilliant book “Think for yourself”, the inspiration for this article.
+Secondly, doctors often specialize in one area of medicine.
+When one specializes, one tends to ignore the bigger picture that is however usually more important than just one part of the system, as explained by Vikram Mansharamani in his brilliant book “Think for yourself”.

 Similarly, you shouldn’t outsource the payment of your liabilities because the person that does so

-might will steal from you (I tend to be rather pessimistic when it comes to human nature), charging you more than they should and paying themselves at the same time (that’s actually how pedophile and rapist Jeffrey Epstein made his money).
+might will steal from you (I tend to be rather pessimistic when it comes to human nature).

 I personally believe that one should outsource as little as possible.